CodePushGo/website/src/content/docs/docs/self-hosted/manual.md

 ---
 title: "Manual"
-description: "How to use Capgo updater in manual mode"
+description: "How to use CodePushGo updater in manual mode"
 sidebar:
     order: 3
 ---